Raspberry Eton Mess - Weekend at the Cottage Skip to content

 • For the raspberries:

-• 4 cups fresh raspberries, rinsed
+• 4 cups fresh raspberries or strawberries, rinsed

 • ¼ cup granulated sugar